 Hideki Matsuyama gets penalty for slow play

-GULLANE, Scotland (AP) — Hideki Matsuyama is the second player this year to get a one-shot penalty for slow play in a major.
+GULLANE, Scotland (AP) — Hideki Matsuyama became the second player this year to get a one-shot penalty for the slow play in a major.

 It nearly cost Guan Tianlang a weekend at the Masters.
 It was far more costly to Matsuyama on Saturday in the British Open, where he was only three shots out of the lead when he was assessed the penalty on the 17th hole at Muirfield.